Denham Jolly: Career

 In 2005 FLOW won the Station of the Year Award in the Contemporary Hit Radio category at the Canadian Music Week Industry Awards.
 That year Jolly invested in a radio station in Edmonton, called The Bounce 91.7FM CHBN-FM.

-Jolly was on the boards of the YMCA, Surrey Place and the world renowned Toronto International Film Festival, plus currently serves on the board for Caribbean Tales, a film production company based in Toronto.
+Jolly was on the boards of the YMCA, Surrey Place and the world renowned Toronto International Film Festival, and currently serves on the board for the CaribbeanTales Media Group, a film production company based in Toronto.
 He has won awards for his cultural contributions including the Black Media Pioneer Award. the African Canadian Lifetime Achievement Award and the Canadian Urban Institute's City Soul Award in 2006.
 In 2007 he was presented with a Black History Award from the Markham African Caribbean Association.

 Jolly sold his radio holdings in 2011 for $27 million.
 He then invested US$750,000 in a real estate development project in Barbados.